Namaztak/Speedrunner-Reset-Thing/readme.md

 Make sure you have that game's cloud saves turned off in Steam (or whatever other launcher it uses, if it does at all) if you didn't already, otherwise this thing is just gonna make it so Steam has to redownload your most recent cloud save every time, and effectively do nothing.

-After all 4 of those steps are complete, it will check every second for whether the game is running, and do nothing but ~~spam up the terminal~~ until it is.
+After all 4 of those steps are complete, it will check every second for whether one of your speedgames is running, and do nothing but ~~spam up the terminal~~ until it is.
 Hey, no more terminal spam, I use Halo spinners instead now!

+* If you only have one game set up, it'll launch that game immediately and start the rest of the loop.

 Once the game is running, it'll recheck every second to see that it's still running, and continue to do nothing but ~~spam "game is still running"~~ show a Halo spinner in the console.

-Once the game is no longer detected, it will immediately delete every file in the given folder, except any files submitted in step 3.
+Once the game is no longer detected, it will immediately delete every file in the given save folder, except any files submitted in step 3.
 * If it's an "Undertale Mode" game, it will just relaunch the game and increment an internal counter, and will not delete the files until you've exited the game enough times that your run should be over.
+I plan to add a confirmation box that your run is still ongoing, that won't necessarily need any actual input if the run is still in progress.
+It'll default to yes for that.

 Finally, it will ask if you're doing another run.
 If yes, it'll immediately re-launch the exe you chose in step 1.
 If no, it'll ask if you want to restore the saves it quietly backed up when you first set up the config for that game.
 If yes, it does that, and if no, it'll just exit.